Updated July 4, 2023

-- Firewall Friendly: The advantage of NFSv4 is that it uses only one TCP Port -2049 to run the services, which simplify the usage of protocols across the firewalls.
+- Firewall Friendly: The advantage of NFSv4 is that it uses only one TCP Port -2049 to run the services, simplifying the usage of protocols across the firewalls.

 Which one to use – NFS or iSCSI?

-From the above analysis, it is clearly concluded that NFS Protocol is much better than iSCSI.
-Whether you use small or large, or medium files, NFS works very seamlessly and in an effective way compared to iSCSI.
+After analyzing the information above, we conclude that the NFS Protocol surpasses iSCSI.
+Whether you use small, large, or medium files, NFS works seamlessly and effectively compared to iSCSI.
 From the storage point of view, NFS will be the first choice, and then iSCSI will be coming next to NFS.

 Except for the situation where we need to boot from SAN or run any Hyper-V, NFS is always a better choice from the developer’s point of view.

 - NFS Security Level: NFS service supports Kerberos v5 client-server interface.
 For Kerberos V5 authentication, the mount and share commands have been altered in NFS Version 3.
 The Solaris 2.6 version release has been improvised to make the file system accessible through the server’s firewalls.
-NFS Version 4 is fully integrated with all the security that was added to mount the protocol.
+The NFS Version 4 fully integrates all the necessary security measures to facilitate the mounting of the protocol.

 With the above discussions, it is clear that the usage of NFS is much better than iSCSI.
 Unless we need to boot from SAN or run any Hyper-V files, we are always free to use NFS.
-Finally, it is based on your requirements; you can either use iSCSI or NFS.
-Both the File Systems are compared with all their pros and cons.
+Finally, it is based on your requirements; you can use iSCSI or NFS.
+We compared both File Systems, considering all their pros and cons.

 This has been a guide to iSCSI vs NFS.
-Here we discuss the key differences, features with infographics and comparison table, respectively.
+Here we discuss the key differences and features with infographics and comparison tables.
 You may also have a look at the following articles to learn more –